arjunkalburgi/2022/src/routes/writing/2019-09-25_custom-number-input.md

 cover: '/post-images/2019-09-25_custom-number-input/numberinput.gif'
 ---

-> After accomplishing this twice now on two different occasions, I want to note it down for future reference.
-I think this is pretty core functionality for number inputs.

 When you type into a currency field, the field should adapt and reflect your text input.
 The experience is much cleaner if you're only ever typing numbers.

 Thus this: